bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 ### Model comparison

-If we compare the skylines generated using our exponential coalescent and fossilised-birth-death models, we can see that they do not reconstruct the same diversification trajectory for dinosaurs across their evolutionary history.
-The exponential coalescent model indicates that the dinosaurs were experiencing negative diversification (net loss of species) during the Late Cretaceous, even prior to their total extinction at the Cretaceous-Paleogene boundary.
+If we compare the skylines generated using our piecewise exponential growth coalescent and fossilised-birth-death models, we can see that they do not reconstruct the same diversification trajectory for dinosaurs across their evolutionary history.
+The piecewise exponential growth coalescent model indicates that the dinosaurs were experiencing negative diversification (net loss of species) during the Late Cretaceous, even prior to their total extinction at the Cretaceous-Paleogene boundary.
 In contrast, the fossilised-birth-death model suggests that the dinosaurs may have been in decline in the Early Cretaceous, but had returned to net diversification by the Late Cretaceous.
 One possible reason for this is that the fossilised-birth-death model includes fossil sampling rate as a parameter, whereas the exponential coalescent model simply assumes that there is no relationship between the sampling process and species richness, which may not be the case.
 Understanding the assumptions of the models we apply, and how well these assumptions fit our data, is therefore essential in Bayesian phylodynamics.

 ----